 is within the intersection of all theories of rationality (and perhaps nothing else is).
 In this sense, instrumental rationality is the default theory, the theory that all discussants of rationality can take for granted, whatever else they think.Nozick (1993), 133

-Rationality and irrationality are related in various non-obvious ways.
+Perceived irrationality is rooted in actual rationality are related in various non-obvious ways.

 - Nozick (1993): The Nature of Rationality